mfoemmel/fig/README.md

 no copying will happen because no manipulation of the CLASSPATH environment variable is done.

+Even if the variable is referenced, the statement will have no effect if the variable doesn't require any expansion, which is always the case within a package with no prerequisites, e.g.

+    # Not going to do any copying here, either.
+    retrieve CLASSPATH->some/path/to/copy/jar/files/to
+    config default
+      set CLASSPATH=whatever
+    end

+The simplest form of a retrieve that will actually execute something looks like the following.
+You need to have a prerequisite package that manipulates the variable in a way that requires expansion:

+    config default
+      add CLASSPATH=@/some.jar
+    end

+And then you need to depend upon that:

+    retrieve CLASSPATH->from-dependent
+    config default
+      include prerequisite/1
+    end

-Also, only statements in the base package (whether the package.fig in the current directory or from a package descriptor specified on the command line) will have any effect.
+Also, only retrieve statements in the base package (whether the package.fig in the current directory or from a package descriptor specified on the command line) will have any effect.
 So, if you have a package "prerequisite" with the following

     retrieve CLASSPATH->from-prerequisite
     config default
-      set CLASSPATH=whatever
+      set CLASSPATH=@/whatever
     end

 and a package.fig in the current directory like